intel/beignet/backend/doc/gen_ir.md

 - We only have a limited experience with LLVM and no experience at all with the LLVM backends

-- LLVM register allocators do not handle at all the specifities of Gen:
+- LLVM register allocators do not handle at all the peculiarities of Gen:

   * flexible register file.
 Gen registers are more like memory than registers and can be freely allocated and aliased.
 LLVM register allocators only